kaz-kobayashi/moai-scm-suite/README.md

 ### Step-by-Step GitHub Deployment

 1. **Create New Repository on GitHub**
-   - Go to GitHub.com and create a new repository named `scmopt`
+   - Go to GitHub.com and create a new repository named `moai-scm-suite`
    - Choose "Public" or "Private" as needed
    - Don't initialize with README (we have one)